JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

 To bring data into Sentinel:

 1. Navigate to the Data Connectors tab in Sentinel and select 'Go to content hub':

 ![[Pasted image 20240807134525.png]]

-1. Search for "Windows Security" and select 'Install/Update':
+2. Search for "Windows Security" and select 'Install/Update':

 ![[Pasted image 20240807134713.png]]
 3. After installation, go back to the data connectors tab and click on 'Open connector page':
 ![[Pasted image 20240807134929.png]]

-1. Add a data collection rule, connect it to the resource group, and add the VM as a resource:
+3. Add a data collection rule, connect it to the resource group, and add the VM as a resource:

 ![[Pasted image 20240807135010.png]]

-1. Fill in the Subscription and Resource Group we created earlier:
+4. Fill in the Subscription and Resource Group we created earlier:

 ![[Pasted image 20240807135119.png]]
 ![[Pasted image 20240807135241.png]]

-Choose 'All security Events':
+5. Choose 'All security Events':

 ![[Pasted image 20240807135319.png]]

-If we go back to the data connectors page, we will see that it is now connected:
+6. If we go back to the data connectors page, we will see that it is now connected:

 ![[Pasted image 20240807135623.png]]
 ### Part 4: Exposing Host Firewall to Generate Security Events

-To generate security events:
+We will expose the Honeypot VM to the public internet generate security events:

 1. Create a rule to allow all access to the NSG.

 ![[Pasted image 20240807143902.png]]

-1. Remote back into the VM.
+2. Remote back into the VM.
-2. Search for 'Windows Firewall' navigate to 'Windows Firewall Properties':
+3. Search for 'Windows Firewall' navigate to 'Windows Firewall Properties':

 ![[Pasted image 20240807141212.png]]

-3. Turn off all the firewalls for the VM by clicking the drop down and selecting 'Off', repeat this for the public and private profiles.
+4. Turn off all the firewalls for the VM by clicking the drop down and selecting 'Off', repeat this for the public and private profiles.
 Select apply when done:

 ![[Pasted image 20240807141319.png]]

-We will begin to see traffic attempting to RDP into the honeypot:
+All protection has been removed and we will now receive traffic from external sources.

 ### Part 5: Using Kusto Query Language (KQL) Queries for EventID